Mental health clinics angle for a spot in Biden budget bill

 Stabenow and Blunt would give states the option of incorporating the clinics within their Medicaid programs, securing federal matching funds at an enhanced rate.

-“We are finally putting in place quality, comprehensive services for mental health and addiction that will be funded the same as physical health services,” said Stabenow.
+“We are finally putting in place quality, comprehensive services for mental health and addiction that will be funded the same as physical health services,” Stabenow said.
 In the House, Rep. Doris Matsui, D-Calif., leads the effort.

 The lives of people with serious mental health problems and addiction lurch from crisis to crisis and don’t align with doctors’ office hours.
 Clinics must offer round-the-clock access to a broad range of services tailored to the client’s situation in the moment.
 Services include medication assisted treatment for addiction but also evaluation of physical health needs.